djangodeployment/django-deployment-book/09-recovery1.rst

 select "B2 Cloud Storage", and sign up or login.
 Then create a bucket.

 A bucket is a virtual hard disk, so to speak.
 It has no fixed size; it grows as you add files to it.
-You will probably wonder whether you should have different buckets for different customers.
-In this chapter, I assume you have only one bucket, which is simpler.
+Rather than having different buckets for different customers, in this chapter I assume you have only one bucket, which is simpler.
 Remember, always choose the simplest solution first, and don't make assumptions about how the future will be; very often you ain't gonna need it.
 If and when the future brings in needs that can't be covered by the solution I'm proposing here, you will need to revise your strategy.

 In order to create the bucket, you will be asked for a name, and about whether it's going to be private or public.
 It will be private of